PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ## Resource Governance
 ### Azure Policy
 - See AZ-900.
-- Designed to enforce standards and assess compliance across an org.Allows for bulk remediation for existing resources and automatic remediation for new resources.
+- Designed to enforce standards and assess compliance across an org.
+Allows for bulk remediation for existing resources and automatic remediation for new resources.

 ### Azure Blueprints
 - See AZ-900.
 - Provides a way to define a repeatable set of Azure resources and lets development teams rapidly provision and run new environments.
+- Relationship between the blueprint definition (what should be deployed) and the blueprint assignment (what was deployed).
+- Supports improved tracking and auditing of deployments.

 ### Azure Purview
 Azure Purview is designed to address the issues of rapid growth of data and to help enterprises get the most value from their existing information assets.